taipei-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/back-end-en/components-db.md

 ## Overview

-Three tables are used to store the configurations of dashboard components.
+Four tables are used to store the configurations of dashboard components.
 When joined, the tables provide the complete [component config](/front-end/introduction-to-components) required by the front-end.

-`components` is the main table.
-It stores all component configurations except for chart and map configurations which are stored in `component_charts` and `component_maps` respectively.
-The `components` and `component_charts` tables are joined via the `components.index` and `component_charts.index` columns.
-While the `components` and `component_maps` tables are joined via the `components.map_config_ids` and `component_maps.id` columns.
+The `components` table is the main table.
+It stores the index and name of each component, while the component content is stored in the `query_charts` table, excluding chart and map configurations.
+These two types of configurations are stored separately in the `component_charts` and `component_maps` tables, respectively.The `components` table is linked to the `query_charts` table through the `components.index` and `query_charts.index` columns.
+Similarly, the `components` table is linked to the `component_charts` table via the `components.index` and `component_charts.index` columns.
+The `query_charts` table connects to the `component_maps` table through the `query_charts.map_config_ids` and `component_maps.id` columns.

 ## components